bnhovde/ES2015-talk/README.md

     * Q&A

 Is it worth it?
 I think so.
 This is the new js, and less code is better.
 Less room for error.

+> When uncertain, chances are you probably should default to ES5 and older syntax instead of adopting ES6 just because you can.

+> By this I don’t mean that using ES6 syntax is a bad idea – quite the opposite, see I’m writing an article about ES6!
+My concern lies with the fact that when we adopt ES6 features we must do it because they’ll absolutely improve our code quality, and not just because of the "cool factor" – whatever that may be.

+> -- ponyfoo guy

 Don't get fatigued!
 Keep it simple!